Moral: B*tches and Brian De Palma be crazy

 Many scenes in Passion felt like the prelude to sex in 90s porn.
 Example: two women get cozy on the couch, giggly from top-shelf booze, and then in comes a skeevy-looking guy with a horndog sneer.
 Another example: two women in a boardroom after a meeting, one confides a deep hurt that leads to a lingering embrace neither wants to end.
 One more time: two women in a kitchen, one knows a dark secret about the other, and she uses said secret to force the other woman to make out with her.
 All that's missing are schoolgirls, French tutors, misbehaving babysitters, and pizza delivery boys.

 Passion is a remake of a 2010 French film called Crime d'Amour, which starred Kristen Scott Thomas and Ludivine Sagnier.
-(While we're talking erotic thrillers, let me just add that Sagnier was in a good one called Swimming Pool from 2003, which co-starred Charlotte Rampling.)
+(While we're talking erotic thrillers, let me just add that Sagnier was in a good one called Swimming Pool from 2003, which was directed by François Ozon and co-starred Charlotte Rampling.)
 The story involves two employees at a multinational corporation.
 McAdams is Christine, a kinky sociopath, and Rapace is Isabelle, a potentially kinky sociopath who works under Christine.
 Christine takes credit for Isabelle's smart phone ad, Isabelle gets even, and then things get really bitchy between them.
 "There's no backstabbing here," they tell each other.
 "It's business."

 The ad, by the way, involves people looking at Isabelle's secretary's ass.
 How successful is this ad in the oddball world of Passion?
 They put it up on YouTube and it gets 10 million views in five hours.
 I assume that much traffic would have caused the internet tubes to burst.
 That video didn't just go viral -- it went 1918 Spanish flu.

 I haven't seen Crime d'Amour.
 Passion probably feels less like that and more like a remake of every late-night Cinemax movie.
 That might have to do with the casting.
 McAdams plays the Kristen Scott Thomas part (i.e. the icy, manipulative older woman).
 Instead you have two actresses who are essentially the same age, both trying to play the demented fatale.
 You lose an edge without that age gap, but it does make for more enticing almost-lesbian-sex scenes.
-They're actually just goofy pseudo-seductions more than anything else.
+They're just goofy pseudo-seductions more than anything else.
 Again, the pre-sex banter from 90s porn.

 Both McAdams and Rapace are good, but that needs to be qualified.
 They're good with bad material, so they can't rise above it.
 They try by going over the top, but it winds up playing like a farce.
 This saps all the sadism and menace from McAdams's performance, so she just seems like a cartoon villainess.
 She does horrible things with a mocking leer, like she just dunked on someone or desperately wants to say "Oh, little baby gonna cry?
 Little baby gonna cryyyyy?"
 Rapace is less a woman verging on a nervous breakdown and more a shrieking nutcase stumbling through existence.
 If she were a flower, she'd wilt at the merest huff of breath.
 These are supposed to be two tenacious psychopaths backstabbing, undercutting, getting revenge.
 They're competing for Miss Psycho Bitch from Hell 2012, but instead they seem like they're in some spoof of erotic thrillers.